Find a Personal Trainer: How to Choose the Best

 Be prepared for quality trainers to expect you to be willing to commit to eating healthy.
 Trainers that focus on exercise without addressing nutrition are not addressing the entire fitness equation and will not provide satisfactory results.

 Inquiring about injuries, medications, past surgeries and medical conditionsNo one wants their personal medical information to become public knowledge but you want your personal trainer to care enough to ask about this and you need to be willing to share this for your safety.
-Often quality trainers will have a medical questionnaire that contains a confidentiality clauses prepared for their clients to document any medical issues and to ensure the information is kept private.
+Often quality trainers will have a medical questionnaire that contains a confidentiality clause prepared for their clients to document any medical issues and to ensure the information is kept private.

 High blood pressure, diabetes, compromised body parts and side effects from various medications can all have negative impacts during a training session that can cause serious health problems.